Leaflet/Leafdoc/README.md

   */
   ```
   In this example, the two alternatives are `on(type, fn)` and `on(fnMap)`.
 They will be shown as two different documentables.
+* `🍂inherits` means that a class or namespace inherits all documentables from another class or namespace.